 There are two types of snaps that you can use as a fastening.
-One is a snap that joins together by fitting into the socket and the other is a magnetic snap.
-The first type of snaps can be a sew-in type or no-sew type.
-The magnetic snap is always a no-sew type.
+Other than the common snap that is sewn on the fabric, there are snaps that are the no-sew snaps like the magnetic snap.
 You also get snap tapes with a line of snaps that you can sew on to your garment in one go.

 The sew-in snap is easy to attach to fabric – you just have to sew the snaps on to the fabric with a hand sewing needle and thread.
 The holes on the sides of the snaps are for that – for you to make strong whip stitches through.